doonny/basic_knowledge/README.md

 * [TensorRT](https://developer.nvidia.com/tensorrt)

-## Tutorials for Hardware Architecturs for DNN
+## Tutorials for Hardware Architectures for DNN

 Students who are working on hardware designs for deep neural networks should read the following tutorials.